LuisTorres262/Creating-a-Virtual-Machine/README.md

 14.)
 You'll be prompted to log in with a username and password.
 Using the ones we created, in the beginning (labuser - username, Password1VM1 - password), hit continue to login.
-16.)
-You should be taken inside the Virtual Machine, if you used the labuser name, it should log you into the Virtual Machine as "labuser", you'll then see a prompt asking you to check and uncheck some things, for this experiment uncheck all and hit accept.